jcasimir/planning_turing/planning/unit_1.markdown

 With some grip of fundamental Ruby programming, Week 2 starts to build more significant projects and applications.
 They approach something you might want to actually build instead of just learning exercises.

 ## Goals

+* Write classes and objects that collaborate
+* ...?

 ## Plan